xmartlabs/xmartlabs.github.io/_posts/2017-10-26-Introducing-to-Xniffer.md

 ### Using Alamofire

-If you are using Alamofire you can start using the Xniffer by initializing your Manager with the following:
+If you're using Alamofire you can start using the Xniffer by initializing your Manager with the following:

 ``` Swift
 let configuration = URLSessionConfiguration.default